strimzi/strimzi-kafka-oauth/README.md

 - `oauth.fallback.username.prefix` (e.g.: "client-account-")

 If `oauth.username.claim` is specified but value does not exist in the token, then `oauth.fallback.username.claim` is used.
 If value for that doesn't exist either, the `sub` claim is used.
-When `oauth.fallback.username.prefix` is specified and the claim specified by `oauth.fallback.username.claim` contains a non-null value the resulting principal will be equal to concatenation of the prefix, and the value.
+When `oauth.fallback.username.prefix` is specified and the claim specified by `oauth.fallback.username.claim` contains a non-null value the resulting user id will be equal to concatenation of the prefix, and the value.

 For example, if the following configuration is set: